-While the banking industry is excited about the transformational affects of AI and blockchain there are bigger and faster gains to be had now with far less investment.
+While the banking industry is excited about the transformational effects of AI and blockchain there are bigger and faster gains to be had now with far less investment.
 Innovative fintech firms are already providing huge gains in workflow efficiency by eliminating manual processes in the back office.

 Automation in Operations – Human or machine?

-Overly complicated error prone workflows
+- Overly complicated error-prone workflows

 Improving workflow efficiency

 Fintech firms are providing unique and elegant solutions to these interactions around data.
 The fintech ecosystem has accelerated the unbundling of Bloomberg which has affected both the front and back office.
 Operations departments now have access to workflow applications such as Symphony and ipushpull which, when used together, eliminate email and file sharing and provide a unique way of collaborating and approving data.
 Fintech’s use of API-first technologies means there is no need for banks to rewrite or replace legacy systems and architecture.
-Instead, fintechs provide interconnectivity between applications and interoperability of data reducing manual or double entry of data by connecting data across spreadsheets, databases and internal or third party systems.
+Instead, fintechs provide interconnectivity between applications and interoperability of data reducing the manual or double entry of data by connecting data across spreadsheets, databases and internal or third-party systems.

-Fintechs are improving back office efficiency allowing cost savings by integrating existing and future workflows without large investment, automating processes, and making human processes more efficient.
+Fintechs are improving back office efficiency allowing cost savings by integrating existing and future workflows without a large investment, automating processes, and making human processes more efficient.

 To learn more about how ipushpull is being used to eliminate emails and file sharing and streamline processes with real-time approvals and alerts, please go to www.ipushpull.com.